 c.
 Any notice, inquiry or investigation by a Supervisory Authority with respect to Customer Personal Data; or

 d.
-Any complaint or request (in particular, requests for access to, rectification or blocking of Customer Personal Data) received directly from data subjects of Customer.
+Any complaint or request (in particular, requests for access to rectification, erasure, restriction, portability, blocking or deletion of Customer Personal Data) received directly from data subjects of Customer.
 LinkedIn will not respond to any such request without Customer’s prior written authorization.

 5.3 Assistance to Customer.
 LinkedIn will provide reasonable assistance to Customer regarding:

 a.
 Any requests from Customer data subjects in respect of access to or the rectification, erasure, restriction, portability, blocking or deletion of Customer Personal Data that LinkedIn processes for Customer.
 In the event that a data subject sends such a request directly to LinkedIn, LinkedIn will promptly send such request to Customer;

 b.
 The investigation of Personal Data Breaches and the notification to the Supervisory Authority and Customer's data subjects regarding such Personal Data Breaches; and